Abandoned Toddler Case, Family Of One Of The Accused Killer’s Speaks Out

 It is important to remember that not all the facts have been revealed, but how do you feel about this abandoned toddler?

-[Featured image by fermate/iStock by Getty Images]
+[Featured Image by fermate/iStock by Getty Images]